Page updated 09 March 2026

 Email: [email protected]

-Violent protests are occurring across Iran, and the security situation is volatile.
+Violent protests have occurred across Iran, and the security situation is volatile.
 Security forces have responded by using tear gas and force to disperse demonstrators.
 The protests have resulted in a number of deaths, injuries, and a significant number of arrests.
 New Zealanders in Iran should avoid all demonstrations, rallies, and large public gatherings as they could turn violent with little warning.

-Tensions in the region are heightened and there is an ongoing risk of military conflict.
-Remain security conscious and monitor media for updates.
-Read our advice about keeping yourself when there is a threat of violence or conflict.
+Read our advice about keeping yourself safe when there is a threat of violence or conflict.

 Violent civil unrest, the risk of arbitrary arrest or detention, and the volatile security situation in the region are significant threats to New Zealanders in Iran.